moogly

 The Fine Print

 Written pattern copyright Tamara Kelly 2015, all rights reserved.
 Please do not reprint or repost this pattern, but please do link to this page to share this pattern with others.
-To print this pattern for personal use, please use the green Print Friendly button at the bottom of the pattern.
 If you wish to make items for sale from this pattern, or translate it to another language, please visit the About page for details.
 Thank you to Lion Brand Yarn for providing the yarn for this pattern!

 Pin13K